E-Rosa/react-ui/README.md

 # react-ui
 React easy to use custom components.

+# Introduction
+The components section below will illustrate how to use each of the UI elements provided by @eliasrrosa/react-ui.
+To see the components working, access: [https://codesandbox.io/p/sandbox/eliasrroca-react-ui-nluynm]

 # components
 ## ```<Carousel />```
+See this element working at: [https://codesandbox.io/p/sandbox/eliasrroca-react-ui-nluynm].

 A carousel that receives ``{children}`` and renders them as in a paginated fashion.
 For each ``{children}`` passed there will be one extra page in the Carousel.
 As in:
 ```javascript
 import { Carousel } from "@eliasrrosa/react-ui"